13 Furry Facts About Bobcats

 Decades of overhunting and deforestation meant that bobcats had been more or less eradicated from New Jersey by the early 1970s.
 In response, the state's Division of Fish and Wildlife began to import newly-captured specimens from Maine.
 Between 1978 and 1982, 24 of these New England bobcats were released into the northern part of the Garden State [PDF].
 It would appear that this effort paid off: Since 1990, the local bobcat population has steadily grown, although the animals are mainly restricted to a few counties in north Jersey and the famous pinelands.

-7. GIVEN THE OPPORTUNITY, ONE BOBCAT WILL GUARD SEVERAL DIFFERENT DENS.
+7. ONE BOBCAT WILL OFTEN GUARD SEVERAL DIFFERENT DENS.

 Solitary hunters by nature, bobcats lay claim to an area of land that can be anywhere from 1 to 18 square miles in size (they tend to be smaller in summer and larger in winter).
-An individual bobcat will usually mark its territory by scratching up or excreting upon some strategically-located trees.
-Of the two sexes, females behave more aggressively towards intruders—especially other females.
+An individual bobcat will usually mark its territory by scratching up or excreting upon some strategically located trees.
+Of the two sexes, females behave more aggressively toward intruders—especially other females.

 8. BOBCATS ARE EXCELLENT CLIMBERS.